(Cont……) Part Sixteen:

 I doubt anyone can really understand and fully appreciate the distress that comes with being forced out of your home and watching everything you have worked so hard for being gradually destroyed.
 The Environment Agency for one will surely never fully appreciate the suffering they caused that fateful moment they decided to do whatever they did with the Jubilee Relief River.
 Questions remain answered!

 (to be continued………..)

 Disclaimer: The content in my blog is provided for entertainment purposes only and as such is in no way reflective of any recognized sailing regulations or guidance.
-Whilst all the stories are factually correct, the identities of the people concerned have been changed to protect me from any liability.
-Please consult a sailing book, preferably endorsed by the Royal Yachting Association (RYA), before going anywhere near a yacht.
+Whilst all the stories are factually correct, the identities of the people concerned may have been changed to protect me from any liability.
+Please consult a sailing book, preferably endorsed by the Royal Yachting Association (RYA), before going anywhere near the River Thames.
 All content is copyrighted to Bracken, in the hope it might eventually pay for his chemo!